 Answer: A registered Member of UPRS whose musical works have been used in public places using music for business purposes.
 (That is When your music receives airplay).

 Question: What are those public places using music?

-Answer: Gyms, Bars, Gardens, Pubs, Beaches, Clubs, Discotheques, Hotels, Restaurants, Juke Boxes, Live Music Performances, Radios, Televisions and similar places.
+Answer: Gyms, Bars, Gardens, Pubs, Beaches, Clubs, Discotheques, Hotels, Restaurants, Juke Boxes, Live Music Performances, Radios, Televisions, and similar places.

 Answer: One half is designated for the songwriter(s), and the other half is designated for the publisher(s) or copyright holder(s).
 If you do not have a publisher, you will also receive the publisher’s share as a writer.
-(NOTE: In case of an Agreement made, then we follow that agreement)
+(NOTE: In case of an Agreement is made, then we follow that agreement)

 Question: When are royalties paid?